AmigaPorts/ACE/docs/programming/hello_world.md

 Once you have that done, compile it.
 Put your executable in UAE or real hardware and launch it.
 Observe that `game.log` has been created in the same directory as executable - it has lots of lines showing things done by the engine, among them two lines specified by you with `logWrite`.
+If `game.log` has not been created, you've not enabled debug build.
+On CMake add `-DCMAKE_BUILD_TYPE=Debug`.
+You may need to remove `CMakeCache.txt` to enforce whole project rebuild.

 ## First gamestate